 Unwrap desired soap base, chop desired amount and melt the soap block in a double boiler keeping it covered with a lid to prevent moisture loss.
 It can also be melted in the microwave – if you use high settings – watch your soap – it melts very quickly (about 20-30 second intervals depending on the amount of soap.

 Avoid hot temperatures.
 It can cause your soap to “sweat” which means you will see little beads of “perspiration” on top of your soap.
 This is the glycerin that sometimes bleeds out of your soap.
 It doesn’t affect the soap – just wipe off and wrap as quickly as you can.

 Glycerine soap blocks can also be affected by the moisture content in the air.
 If you leave your soap unwrapped – especially on a wet/rainy day in Vancouver – you will see your soap sweat.
 Just wrap in saran wrap and it will stop the glycerine from bleeding out.

 To avoid excess bubbles in the soap – pretty much leave it alone – do not overstir.

 Allow it to melt on its own and gently nudge the soap every once in a while during the melting process.
-After adding desired colour, scent, etc. pour into soap molds – lightly spritz rubbing alcohol over soap to remove excess air bubbles and to encourage adhesion of soap layers and embedded objects such as soap chunks and toys.
+After adding desired color, scent, etc. pour into soap molds – lightly spritz rubbing alcohol over soap to remove excess air bubbles and to encourage adhesion of soap layers and embedded objects such as soap chunks and toys.

-Once the soap has melted, remove from heat.
+Once the soap has melted, remove it from heat.
 You have about 8 minutes of working time with the clear base and about 4-5 minutes of working time with the goats milk base.